Programme 1995 – Les Miserables

 – Hostesses Sharron Pardoe, Alyson Wicken, Anne Grager

-– Front of House Team Zoe Adam, Sonya Aifai, Clair Barrie, Kirstin Barrie, Bev Blake, Janita Blake, Tony Blake, Arlene Brady, Bob Brady, Dot Brady, Chris Brown, Frances Burch, Emily Burch, Chris Cheyne, Trish Clark, Kim Cleverton, Beryl Coker, Chris Coker, Trish Coleman, Kay Collins, Norman Compton, Doug Cook, Peter Cox, Moyra Cox, Mary Crook, Hilaire Dalton, Bruce Dunderdale, Jeanette Dunderdale, Gaye Dunderdale, Nikki Dunderdale, Natalie De Frere, Amy Diack, Mel Friis, Jeanne Hall, Fran Hurworth, Noelene Huxtable, Shirley Johnson, Suzanne Jones, Sandra Donald, Phil McGirr, Carol Mills, Brenda Morrell, Pam Osborne, Des O’Neill, Liz Pegg, Hayley Reid, Janine Reid, Jill Richards, Winton Richards, Bill Shirras, Brenda Silson, Rachael Silson, Leigh Single, Lesley Standring, Chris Taurima, Rachael Torr, Simon Torr, Linda Wakely, Claire White, Cally White, Pam Winfield, Kath Zaloum
+– Front of House Team Zoe Adam, Sonya Aifai, Clair Barrie, Kirstin Barrie, Bev Blake, Janita Blake, Tony Blake, Arlene Brady, Bob Brady, Dot Brady, Chris Brown, Frances Burch, Emily Burch, Chris Cheyne, Trish Clark, Kim Cleverton, Beryl Coker, Chris Coker, Trish Coleman, Kay Collins, Norman Compton, Doug Cook, Peter Cox, Moyra Cox, Mary Crook, Hilaire Dalton, Bruce Dunderdale, Jeanette Dunderdale, Gaye Dunderdale, Nikki Dunderdale, Natalie De Frere, Amy Diack, Mel Friis, Jeanne Hall, Fran Hurworth, Noelene Huxtable, Shirley Johnson, Suzanne Jones, Sandra Mc Donald, Phil McGirr, Carol Mills, Brenda Morrell, Pam Osborne, Des O’Neill, Liz Pegg, Hayley Reid, Janine Reid, Jill Richards, Winton Richards, Bill Shirras, Brenda Silson, Rachael Silson, Leigh Single, Lesley Standring, Chris Taurima, Rachael Torr, Simon Torr, Linda Wakely, Clare White, Cally White, Pam Winfield, Kath Zaloum

 Lighting Performance Team Adrian Lynds, Denis Newport, Brent Smith, Hayden Thorn, Tony Unsworth